atedstone/gnssice/README.md

 3. (Optional): Download IONEX files.
 4. Copy base and rover Leica files to working directory.
 5. Obtain third party data to cover known gaps in our base record.
-6. `process_rinex.py`: Convert leica files to daily RINEX files (base and rover)
+6. `process_rinex`: Convert leica files to daily RINEX files (base and rover)
-7. `process_dgps.py`: Do track kinematic processing.
+7. `process_dgps`: Do track kinematic processing.
     6a.
 Process 'temporary' fixes taken during redrilling/flights.
-8. `conc_daily_geod.py`: Concatenate daily track GEOD files to year.
+8. `conc_daily_geod`: Concatenate daily track GEOD files to year.
-9. `calculate_local_origin.py`: Only if this is a new site, to calculate local origin position.
+9. `calculate_local_origin`: Only if this is a new site, to calculate local origin position.
 If this is an existing site then you should already have a file 'origin_<site>.csv' available.
-10. `gnss_disp_vel.py`: Transform coordinates, filter data, convert to along/across-track displacements, calculate velocities.
+10. `gnss_disp_vel.py`: Preferentially run interactively/as notebook.
+Transform coordinates, filter data, convert to along/across-track displacements, calculate velocities.
 Exclude periods of data based on the user-input exclusion file.
 N.b. use of this script requires care depending on the length of baseline and the speed of the site, check the script for more details!
 11. Be sure to retain the post-processing ancillary files if they are to be used to process another batch of data from a site in the future.
 12. `seasonal_annual_disp.py` : To calculate seasonal and annual displacements.